Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Blinding the Commitments

 Everything above is sound: any proof the verifier accepts means a valid witness exists for the claim.
-Soundness alone doesn't imply privacy of the witness. $\pi_A, \pi_B, \pi_C$ are deterministic functions of the witness, and thus an attacker with a candidate witness can confirm or rule it out by recomputing $\pi_A$.
+But soundness doesn't imply privacy. $\pi_A, \pi_B, \pi_C$ are deterministic functions of the witness, so anyone with a candidate witness in mind can recompute $\pi_A$ from the public CRS and check it against the published proof: a match confirms the guess, a mismatch rules it out.
 Zero-knowledge demands the proof reveal nothing about the witness.

 The fix: randomize each commitment with a shift the verification equations absorb.
-The prover picks fresh $\delta_L, \delta_R, \delta_O$ per proof:7
+The prover picks fresh $\delta_L, \delta_R, \delta_O$ per proof:5

 $$\begin{aligned} \pi_A &= L(\tau) \cdot G_1 + \delta_L \cdot Z(\tau) \cdot G_1 \\ \pi_B &= R(\tau) \cdot G_2 + \delta_R \cdot Z(\tau) \cdot G_2 \\ \pi_C &= O(\tau) \cdot G_1 + \delta_O \cdot Z(\tau) \cdot G_1 \end{aligned}$$